New Map: The Creek that Ran Through Sunnyside

 1891Apr26-Chron-ad-ALTEREDds

-There had been a jail on this property in some form or another since the 1850s; the city originally bought the 100-acre House of Refuge lot in 1854, when it was far, far from the city.
-The 1905 view show below is now unimaginable: the Jail complex has been replaced by City College of San Francisco, and the narrow railroad tracks of the San Francisco-San Jose train line that passed directly by have been replaced by the Interstate 280 Freeway.
+The 1905 view shown below is now unimaginable: the Jail complex has been replaced by City College of San Francisco, and the narrow railroad tracks of the San Francisco-San Jose train line that passed directly adjacent have been replaced by the Interstate 280 Freeway.

 1905.
 View of Ingleside Jail from Ocean Avenue, looking northwest.
 Southern Pacific tracks run just below jail's white fence.
 Courtesy SFMTA.
 Cropped from U00341. sfmta.photoshelter.com

 1905.
-View of Ingleside Jail complex (women’s on left, men’s on right).
+View of Ingleside Jail complex (women’s on left, men’s on right with cupola sticking up).
 Looking northwest from Ocean Ave near San Jose Ave.
 Southern Pacific tracks run just below jail’s white fence.
 Courtesy SFMTA.
 Cropped from U00341. sfmta.photoshelter.com

 Continue reading “Sunnyside/Jailside: the tale of the big house down the street”